 In order to maintain a constant throughput during a congested period, one possible approach is to increase the number of TCP connections until the measured throughput exceeds the desired one.
-This approach suffers from a few drawbacks.
-First, the total resulting throughput may still exceed the desired throughput by a large amount since the sending rate of each additional TCP connection may be too high.
-Second, if only a small number of TCP connections are required to exceed the desired throughput, this technique may not be resilient to the sudden increase in traffic as analyzed in Section 3.1.
+This approach has a few drawbacks.
+First, the total throughput may still exceed the desired throughput by a large amount since the sending rate of each additional TCP connection may be too high.
+Second, if only a small number of TCP connections are required to exceed the desired throughput, this technique may not be resilient to the sudden increase in traffic as analyzed in Section 4.1.
 A better approach is to use a larger number of TCP connections but adjust the receiver window size of each connection to precisely control the sending rate.
 It is undesirable to use too many TCP connections as they use up system resources and may further aggravate an already congested network.
-In practice, our algorithm maintains a relatively stable number of TCP connections while varies the size of the receiver windows to achieve the desired throughput.
-In the next section, we describe the algorithm to adjust the receiver windows.
+In this paper, we consider two algorithms: the first(AdjustWindowSize()) algorithm maintains a fixed number of TCP connections while varying the size of the receiver windows of each TCP connection to achieve the desired throughput.
+The second algorithm dynamically changes the number of TCP connections based on the network congestion.

-3.2.1 The Algorithm

-Based on previous discussion, our current algorithm uses a fixed, default number of TCP connections and only varies receiver window size to obtain the desired throughput T_d .
-We envision that the application or the user can change the default number of TCP connections as deemed necessary.
-Hence, the inputs to the algorithm are the desired user's throughput T_d and the number of TCP connections.
-Below are the steps of our proposed algorithm.
+4.2.1 AdjustWindowSize Algorithm.
+Our AdjustWindowSize algorithm uses a fixed, default number of TCP connections and only varies receiver window size to obtain the desired throughput $T_d$ .
+Hence, the inputs to the algorithm are the desired user's throughput $T_d$ and the number of TCP connections.
+Below are the steps of our algorithm.